 – Quality and problem solving.

 Your end-point assessment will incorporate a project, multiple choice test and professional discussion.

-This program leads to job roles such as Mechanical Fitter; Electrical Fitter; Electronic Fitter; Instrumentation Fitter; Pipe Fitter; Controls and Systems Fitter.
-After completion of the qualification, you can progress to become a charted engineering technician ( EngTech).
-Upon successful completion of this course, you can advance to a Level 4 Higher Apprenticeship or progress to Higher Education, and enrol on a related HNC or FdSc programme.
+This program leads to job roles such as Mechanical Fitter, Electrical Fitter, Electronic Fitter, Instrumentation Fitter, Pipe Fitter, Controls and Systems Fitter.
+After completion of the qualification, you can progress to become a Charted Engineering Technician (EngTech).
+You can also advance to a Level 4 Higher Apprenticeship or Higher Education and enrol on a related HNC or FdSc programme.

 Facilities and resources